emf-creaf/emf_newsletters/Current.md

 -   **BOMFORES** (Spain - IP: M. De Cáceres): Design of new processes and development of model initialisation routines.
 -   **DRASTIC** (Spain - IP: M. Mencuccini): Tree water use and Drought responses: the roles of allometry, water storage and transport under climate change
 -   **C4N** (EU - IP: A. Broekman): Transfer knowledge and best practices, as well as harmonising policies, to tackle the challenges related to biodiversity protection and climate change.
+-   **TOFU** (Catalunya - IP: J. Oliva (UdL)): Healthier forests for a sustainable future.

+- Submission of a project proposal at the National level (MICINN), co-led by M. De Cáceres and J.M.
+Espelta.

 ### Participation in transfer projects

--   **Contract with Centre de la Propietat Forestal** (A. Tovar, J. Vayreda, M. De Cáceres, R. Molowny): Preparation of a proposal for revision of carbon sequestration due to changes in silvicultural practices.
+-   **Contract with Centre de la Propietat Forestal** (A. Tovar, J. Vayreda, M. De Cáceres, R. Molowny): Methodological revision of the effects of changes in silvicultural practices on carbon sequestration and forest function using modelling approaches.
 -   **Contracte programa / Oficina Catalana de Canvi Climàtic** (M. De Cáceres, J. Vayreda, M. Banqué, R. Molowny): Simulation of forest projections including management scenarios and climate scenarios.
--   **Grup de treball de Carboni al Sòl** (R. Molowny, V. Granda, several CREAF researchers and other 7 Research Centers in Catalonia): Soil carbon database and maps for Catalonia (Generalitat).
+-   **Grup de treball de Carboni al Sòl** (R. Molowny, several CREAF researchers and other 7 Research Centers in Catalonia): Soil carbon modelling for Catalonia (Generalitat).

 ### Network building

--
+- Researcher Nicolas Martin-StPaul visited CREAF on a 3-month sabbatical, thanks to Severo Ochoa visitor program, to work with EMF on plant hydraulic model comparison and parameter estimation.

+- M. De Cáceres, R. Balaguer-Romano (WildE postdoc) and A. Sañé (Msc student) visited INRAE-URFM avignon to collaborate on a study focused on live fuel moisture content (LFMC) modelling and in general to strengthen collaboration.

+- The forest modelling framework led by EMF (packages `medfate`, `medfateland`, `meteoland` and `traits4models`) are now part of a collaborative effort between CREAF, CTFC and INRAE-URFM (Avignon), with the aim to become a reference at the Mediterranean level.

+- Software hackaton held in CREAF (2 days), with researchers from U.Zaragoza, U.P.
+Valencia and Forschungszentrum Julich (Germany) to progress in the coupling between `medfateland` and the hydrological model SERGHEI.

 ### Training & mentoring